atnlie/audio-player/README.md

 ###Execute Unit Test and Coverage
 - To run test unit test cases: `yarn test`
 - To run test coverage unit test cases: `yarn test:coverage`

+###Minimum Specification
+- Device: Android Version 5.0 (lolypop - API Level 21) or above
+- Has stable internet connection because all the song will fetch from internet